+There is life in this book; it may bear a resemblance to your own!!
 Featuring prose, poetry and art from some of Australia’s best up-and-coming talent (and a few deft hands for good measure), Fleshy husks and brittle bones is an exploration of the human condition.
-Our artists examine life, death and the beautiful tragedy that is simply existing.
 Loved ones are lost, politics is subverted and putting the bins out at night becomes a matter of the boldest philosophical examination since Toy Story.
-There is a life in this book; it may bear a resemblance to your own.
+Get on it.

 The oldest of our archived collection, this edition of visible ink was published in 1993.
 Highlights include an ode to Doris Day by Judy Horacek, the acclaimed cartoonist, artist and author of children’s books.
 This edition is notable for the complete absence of capital letters in the foreword and contents . . . a classic sign of the times and the start of a long lasting tradition!